Serge Chermayeff: Books and awards

 He wrote several books, including Community and Privacy with Christopher Alexander in 1964 and The Shape of Community with Alexander Tzonis in 1971.
-He died in 1996 in Wellfleet.
 Chermayeff's architectural drawings, project records, photographs, correspondence, teaching and writing papers, and research files are held by the Dept. of Drawings & Archives at Avery Architectural and Fine Arts Library at Columbia University.

-In 1980 he was awarded the Sir Misha Black award and was added to the College of Medallists.
+In 1980, Chermayeff was awarded the Sir Misha Black award and was added to the College of Medallists.

-Descendants

-His son Ivan Chermayeff was a prominent graphic designer and a founding partner of New York-based design studio Chermayeff & Geismar.

-Another son Peter Chermayeff is a prominent architect best known for his design of aquariums, with colleagues, while a founding partner at Cambridge Seven Associates, from 1962 to 1998, at Chermayeff, Sollogub and Poole, 1998–2005, at Chermayeff & Poole, 2005–2009 and currently at Peter Chermayeff LLC.

-His grandson Sam Chermayeff is an architect and furniture designer in Berlin.

-His granddaughter, Maro Chermayeff is a documentary producer based in New York City.
-She is a president and partner at Show Of Force.